expectedparrot/edsl/docs/api_keys.rst

 API keys are required to access the services of large language models (LLMs) such as OpenAI's GPTs, Google's Gemini, Anthropic's Claude, Llama 2, Groq and others.

 To access LLMs with EDSL you can either use *remote inference* or *local inference*.
-Remote inference allows you to run surveys on the Expected Parrot server with any available models while local inference allows you to run surveys on your own machine using your own API keys for models.
+Remote inference allows you to run surveys on the Expected Parrot server with available models while local inference allows you to run surveys on your own machine using your own API keys for models.

 | ***Special note for Colab users:***